2026-2027 Graduate Catalog

 3. Personal Statement describing your professional goals and why you have chosen Athletic Training as a career.

-4. Observation Hours: Applicants must complete 50 hours of documented observation/job shadowing in athletic training under the supervision of a certified athletic trainer.
+4. Observation Hours: Applicants must complete a minimum of 25 hours of documented observation/job shadowing in athletic training under the supervision of a certified athletic trainer.

 Once accepted to the UW-Green Bay MAT program, the following documentation must be submitted to ATrack prior to starting clinical experiences: